Obama, allies score financial win over Romney in August

 Romney stands to benefit from other independent groups that can raise and spend unlimited amounts.
 One is American Crossroads, a Super PAC and nonprofit co-founded by former George W. Bush aide, Karl Rove.

-In August, the group raised $9.4 million and had $32 million left on hand, FEC filings showed.
+In August, the group raised $9.4 million and had $32 million left in cash on hand, FEC filings showed.

 Romney also benefits from two tax-exempt advocacy groups that are not required to disclose their fundraising reports or donors: American Crossroads' sister group Crossroads GPS and Americans for Prosperity, funded by billionaire brothers Charles and David Koch.

-Even so, the August totals - along with the independent Republican groups turning their focus to races for the U.S. Senate and House of Representatives - could reflect some of the discontent that many conservatives feel toward Romney's campaign, which polls put slightly behind Obama's nationwide and in several of the politically divided "swing" states that will decide the election.
+Even so, the August totals - along with the independent Republican groups turning their focus to races for the U.S. Senate and House - could reflect some of the discontent that many conservatives feel toward Romney's campaign, which trails Obama's nationwide and in several of the politically divided "swing" states that will decide the election.

+The academic Wesleyan Media Project last week found that 54 percent of pro-Romney or anti-Obama ads run between late April and early September came from independent groups.

+Democratic groups, generally unable to match Republican groups' fundraising prowess this year, funded just 9 percent of ads benefiting Obama during that time.

 (Additional reporting by Patrick Temple-West; Editing by David Lindsey, Lisa Shumaker and Vicki Allen)